gravitypriest/dragon-radar/README.md

 - Harry Price & dbzj14 for helping collect the R1 Dragon Box DVD structure info.

 ## Future Improvements & Maybes
+- Web-based GUI
+    - For the less technical folks
 - Support to sync the early 2000s DBZ uncut single DVDs.
     - These are complex to demux because of their weird and crappy authoring.
 - Reconstruct original edited DBZ Saiyan & Namek episodes with Dragon Box footage.